davidstanke/samples/gcb-vm/README.md

-# Use Cloud Build to bake and deploy a GCE VM
+# Use Cloud Build to bake a GCE VM

 ### Running Packer locally:
 ```